fza99/fza99/README.md

 - Software Engineer, ENSIAS-Morocco

 ## 🏆 **Key Achievements:**
-- Successfully implemented automated test suites integrated into CI/CD pipelines, resulting in a [Percentage]% reduction in release cycles.
+- Successfully implemented automated test suites integrated into CI/CD pipeline.
 - Introduced and advocated for a culture of collaboration between QA and DevOps teams, fostering a more streamlined development lifecycle.

 ## :scroll: Certificates